sammysun0711/openvino.genai/samples/cpp/rag_sample/README.md

 ```
 To enable Unicode characters for Windows cmd open `Region` settings from `Control panel`. `Administrative`->`Change system locale`->`Beta: Use Unicode UTF-8 for worldwide language support`->`OK`.
 Reboot.

-Discrete GPUs (dGPUs) usually provide better performance compared to CPUs.
-It is recommended to run larger models on a dGPU with 32GB+ RAM.
-For example, the model meta-llama/Llama-2-13b-chat-hf can benefit from being run on a dGPU.
-Modify the source code to change the device for inference to the GPU.

 See the list of [supported models](https://github.com/openvinotoolkit/openvino.genai/blob/releases/2024/2/src/docs/SUPPORTED_MODELS.md).

 #### Lanuch python Client